 Not all STIs cause symptoms.
 In fact, it’s possible for someone to have an STI for weeks, months, or even years and never even know they have it.
 During this time, it’s possible to pass the disease on to others.

 When STIs aren’t treated, you could develop an infection known as pelvic inflammatory disease (PID), especially if you have untreated chlamydia or gonorrhea.
 This particular infection may cause pain, bleeding in between periods, burning during urination, or a strange odor.
 When left untreated, it can lead to permanent infertility.
 It’s also possible to have complications during pregnancy as a result of PID.

-You’ll need to ask for STI testing unless we detect symptoms of one.
+You’ll need to ask for STD testing unless we detect symptoms of one.
 Depending on the STIs you’re most at risk for, you might have a urinalysis, vaginal swab, or blood test.
 We may perform a Pap smear to look for any abnormal cells in your vagina or cervix that could indicate you have HPV.
 If you have sores or blisters, our practitioner will take a sample of the fluid and evaluate it.
 We may notice you have genital warts either externally or internally.

 Once we have the results of your screening, our practitioner will take the appropriate course of action to treat or manage your condition.
 This often consists of a prescription for an antibiotic.

 Book an appointment with Cobb Women’s Health in Austell, GA.
 We serve patients from Austell GA, Lithia Springs GA, Mableton GA, Powder Springs GA, Douglasville GA, Fair Oaks GA, Hiram GA, Clarkdale GA, Smyrna GA, and Marietta GA.